A Lotte Data – Minecraft Data Pack

 • minecraft:snaps_goat_horn includes infested stone.

-• minecraft:snow_layer_cannot_survive_on includes magma blocks.
+• minecraft:cannot_support_snow_layer includes magma blocks.

 • minecraft:strider_warm_blocks includes lava cauldrons.

-• minecraft:sword_efficient includes bamboo, bamboo shoots, and cobwebs to fix MC‑261615.
+• minecraft:sword_efficient includes cobwebs to fix MC‑261615.

 • minecraft:valid_spawn includes mud and muddy mangrove roots, but apparently that tag doesn’t actually do anything, so 🤷.